Browse the knowledge base

 Beyond per-document corrections, you can edit the vendor itself:

-1. Go to Trading Partners in the left nav.
+1. Go to Partners in the left nav.

 2. Find the vendor and click to open.

-3. Edit the canonical name, address, VAT ID, default category, default expense account, bank IBAN.
-These propagate to all future invoices from this vendor and update the display of past invoices.
+3. Edit the canonical name, addresses, VAT ID, bank details (IBAN), default VAT rate, default payment terms, default currency.
+These apply to future invoices from this vendor and to the vendor's display everywhere.

 • All invoices from this vendor (both manually-linked and auto-detected)

-• Vendor's IBAN — used for the matching-pipeline IBAN+amount shortcut
+• The vendor's IBAN — used by the matching pipeline's IBAN+amount shortcut

 Edits at the master record are audited the same way as document-level edits.